Steps ecoATM Takes To Optimize Security

 30-day inventory hold

 ecoATM holds all inventory collected for a minimum of 30 days.
 We will hold inventory for longer if required.
-Once the hold period has passed, we ship the devices to our recyclers and retailers from our headquarters in San Diego, California.
+Once the hold period has passed, we ship the devices to our recyclers from our processing center in Louisville, Kentucky.

 "Do Not Buy" List